Cloudify-PS/cloudify-training-labs/lab3/README.md

 # Lab 3: Uploading and Deploying a Sample Blueprint

-The purpose of this lab is to upload a sample blueprint to the manager you bootstrapped in the previous step and install it on the same VM.
+The purpose of this lab is to upload a sample blueprint to the manager you had bootstrapped in the previous step and install it on the same VM as the manager.

 Before starting, make sure you have the IP address of the manager you bootstrapped in the previous lab.

+The sample blueprint we are going to work on, will install a sample application called *nodecellar*.

 ## Step 1: Download the nodecellar blueprint

 In a terminal window (where you installed the CLI), execute the following command (this lab assumes that `~/work` is the working directory used during the previous lab):